02-003 Code of Conduct_20212-003

 15.4 Refusal to Conduct an Investigation

-frivolous, vexatious or not made in good faith, or that there are not sufficient grounds for an
+complaint is frivolous, vexatious or not made in good faith, or that there are not sufficient

-investigation, the Integrity Commissioner will not conduct an investigation and shall
+grounds for an investigation, the Integrity Commissioner will not conduct an

 15.5 Opportunity for Resolution

-Integrity Commissioner believes that an opportunity to resolve the matter may be successfully
+process, the Integrity Commissioner believes that an opportunity to resolve the matter

 15.6 Investigation